kraloveckey/venom/README.md

 * [`Cloud Container Attack Tool (CCAT)`](https://rhinosecuritylabs.com/aws/cloud-container-attack-tool/) - Tool for testing security of container environments.
 * [`CloudHunter`](https://github.com/belane/CloudHunter) - Looks for AWS, Azure and Google cloud storage buckets and lists permissions for vulnerable buckets.
 * [`Cloudsplaining`](https://cloudsplaining.readthedocs.io/) - Identifies violations of least privilege in AWS IAM policies and generates a pretty HTML report with a triage worksheet.
+* [`cloudsploit`](https://github.com/aquasecurity/cloudsploit) – An open-source project designed to allow detection of security risks in cloud infrastructure accounts, including: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI), and GitHub.
+These scripts are designed to return a series of potential misconfigurations and security risks.
 * [`Endgame`](https://endgame.readthedocs.io/) - AWS Pentesting tool that lets you use one-liner commands to backdoor an AWS account's resources with a rogue AWS account.
 * [`GCPBucketBrute`](https://github.com/RhinoSecurityLabs/GCPBucketBrute) - Script to enumerate Google Storage buckets, determine what access you have to them, and determine if they can be privilege escalated.